TradencyDev/WarpTest/README.md

 ```

 # Tools
-The Navio SDK supplies converters to convert from and to the `body` that is in byte array format.
+The Navio SDK supplies methods to convert from and to the `body` that is in byte array format.
 ```C#
 // Convert the request Body to a string string strBody = Tools.Converter.FromByteArray(request.Body).ToString();